MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/get-started-with-partner/configure-your-development-console.md

 ## Sign in with a development account

-You can create development accounts used to sign-in on [Xbox Developer Portal (XDP)](https://xdp.xboxlive.com/User/Contact/MyAccess?selectedMenu=devaccounts) or [Windows Dev Center](https://developer.microsoft.com/en-us/windows)
+You can create development accounts used to sign-in on [Xbox Developer Portal (XDP)](https://xdp.xboxlive.com/User/Contact/MyAccess?selectedMenu=devaccounts) or [Partner Center](https://partner.microsoft.com/dashboard)